OpenRCT2/OpenRCT2/distribution/scripting.md

 });
 ```

+This will prevent the script from loading at all on OpenRCT2 versions before API v7.

-When new APIs are introduced, or the behaviour of current APIs change, a new version number will be issued which you can find in the OpenRCT2 source code or changelog.
+When new APIs are introduced, or the behaviour of current APIs change, a new version number will be issued which you can find in the OpenRCT2 [source code](https://github.com/OpenRCT2/OpenRCT2/blob/develop/src/openrct2/scripting/ScriptEngine.h) or changelog.

 > Where shall I keep the code for my script?